pyTooling/pyTooling/doc/index.rst

 * :ref:`DECO/Documentation`

-  * Register the given function or class as publicly accessible in a module via :ref:`DECO/export`. |br|
+  * :ref:`DECO/export`: Register a given function or class as publicly accessible in a module. |br|
-    This is also used by Sphinx extensions to (auto-)document public module members.
+    Functions and classes exposed like this are also used by Sphinx extensions to (auto-)document public module members.
-  * Copy the doc-string from given base-class via :ref:`DECO/InheritDocString`.
+  * :ref:`DECO/InheritDocString`: The decorator copies the doc-string from a given base-class to the annotated method.

 * :ref:`DECO/Performance`